KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 #### The Structure of RDF

-Basic RDF is composed of three-part statements, known as [*triples*]( defining the attributes of the web resources it's describing.
-For example:
+Basic RDF is composed of three-part statements, known as *triples*, which describe the attributes of resources on the web.
+For example, the statement:

     William Shakespeare | wrote | Hamlet